Peled-Zohar/AutoEntityGenerator/.github/CONTRIBUTING.md

     git push origin feature/your-feature-name

-Make sure your code compiles and automation tests pass.
+Make sure your code compiles and automation tests pass locally.

 Then, open a pull request targeting the `main` branch.
 Be sure to give it a meaningful name and a description.